Malefic Traditional

 Notes

-1. The Dickie work is “Magic in the Roman Historians”, in Magical Practice in the Latin West, Gordon and Simón, 2005.
-The Tacitus work referred to is Ab Excessu divi Augusti Historiarum Libri (“Books of History from the Death of the Divine Augustus”), but is commonly referred to as Annales because of its year-by-year structure.
+3. Matthew Dickie, “Magic in the Roman Historians”, in Magical Practice in the Latin West, Papers from the International Conference Held at the University of Zaragoza, 30 Sept.–1 Oct.
+2005, Richard Gordon & Francisco Marco Simón, eds., 2010.
+The Publius Cornelius Tacitus work referred to is Ab Excessu divi Augusti Historiarum Libri (“Books of History from the Death of the Divine Augustus”), ?–116 CE, commonly referred to as Annales because of its year-by-year structure.